Unblock Blocked Sewer Drain

 Your plumber may use a drain camera to inspect the system more thoroughly, especially if they suspect that damaged pipes or joints might be present.
 This is important, as drain-clearing equipment such as power augers or high-pressure water jet cleaners can become snagged on broken pipes, resulting in further damage or the loss of expensive equipment.

 The cause of a blocked sewer drain can be located at various points throughout the system.
-The closer it is the fixture (in this case, the toilet), the easier it should be to clear.
+The closer it is the fixture (in this case, the toilet bowl), the easier it should be to clear.
 Soft clogs, such as those made up of toilet paper and human waste, are often located near the toilet itself and can be dislodged with relatively little effort.
 In the case of a more serious blockage like those caused by flushed plastic or cotton-based products, the blockage may be further up the sewer drain, even right up to the point where the sewer drain from your premises connects to the municipal sewer system.
 This is why you should inform your plumber as best you can, as the location of the blockage will determine what tools they need to get the job done.

 Once all this has been established, your plumber will prepare the equipment to be used during the job.
 A variety of specialised equipment can be utilised to clear a blocked sewer drain, for example: